heidre/projectDesign/discards/index.md

 <b> Sentences and Scoring </b>
 <br><br>
 Currently, our rating system calculates the instances of passive voice on a sentence level.
-Seven instances of the passive voice within seven sentences calculates as a text having a "100% Passified" rating, ten instances in seven sentences calculates as "125% Passified", etc.<br>
-We are still working on creating a regular expression that accurately identifies sentences.
+Seven instances of the passive voice within seven sentences calculates as a text having a "100% Passified" rating, ten instances in seven sentences calculates as "125% Passified", etc.We are still working on creating a regular expression that accurately identifies sentences.
 The biggest difficulty is including exceptions in our variable, such as "Mr." or "i.e.".
 Other challenges have included avoiding urls in a webpage. <br><br>

 <b>Tweeting</b><br>